 In 2020 & 2021, I went through a juried selection process, and was accepted to participate in the BreyerFest Virtual Artisan Gallery, joining exceptional artists, sculptors, and model horse related artisans.

 Having owned horses for about 30 years has shaped my style of realism.
 With the perspective of being a horse person myself, my goal is always that the horse must look great in anything that I create.

+Its PASSION.
+Plain and simple.
+Passion for that magnificent creature called horse is what makes me.
 I was born with that passion, and it has lead me on paths and to places that I never expected.
 I see the beauty and humble spirit of the horse, and that drives me to create in multiple mediums.
 I really can't help it, I just have to do it!
 This passion has shaped my life in all its facets, mentally, spiritually & physically, but most of all creatively.
 I'll use anything really, to express what the horse expresses to me, and through me.
-I was honoured and thrilled to be a part of the BreyerFest Artisan Gallery!”
+I am honoured and thrilled to be a part of the BreyerFest Artisan Gallery!